Ole Miss Rebels football: Ed Orgeron era (2005–2007)

 Ed Orgeron took over on December 16, 2004.
 Named the 2004 National Recruiter of the Year by The Sporting News and Rivals.com, he compiled two of the best-ranking signing classes in 2006 and 2007.
 This did not lead to on-the-field success.
 In 2007, Ole Miss was last in the SEC in scoring offense, turnover margin, rushing offense, rushing defense, punt returns, opponent first downs, red-zone offense, opponent third-down conversions, field goal percentage, time of possession and kickoff coverage.

 In 2007, the Rebels went winless in the SEC for the first time since 1982 and ended the season at 3–9 (0–8 in SEC play).
-Orgeron was fired on November 24, 2007.
+Orgeron was fired on November 24, 2007, one day after Ole Miss blew a 14-0 fourth quarter lead in the Egg Bowl at Starkville and lost 17-14.